nlizmi/cs4414-hw1/README.md

 ## Dataset: MS MARCO (Passage Ranking)
 We use the MS MARCO passage ranking dataset (Li et al., arXiv:1611.09268), a benchmark commonly used in semantic search and retrieval tasks.
 You can learn more about it from the [MS MARCO website](https://microsoft.github.io/msmarco/).

 We’ve processed 9650 queries and 79,176 passages from the dataset by embedding each one using the BGE encoder.
+They are split into two smaller files `passages1.json` and `passages2.json`.

 To download the data: